Arodoid/FastlyMCP/README.md

 - **Implement Edge Logic** - Deploy custom VCL or Compute@Edge applications
 - **Automate Workflows** - Integrate with CI/CD pipelines and infrastructure tools

-## Fastly MCP: AI-Powered Fastly Management

-Fastly MCP enables AI assistants to directly interact with the Fastly API, allowing you to:

-- Manage your Fastly configurations through natural language conversations
-- Get real-time insights about your services, traffic, and performance
-- Automate routine tasks like cache purging and configuration updates
-- Troubleshoot issues by asking your AI assistant to check logs and metrics

 ### What You Can Ask Your AI

 With Fastly MCP configured, you can ask your AI assistant questions like: